-This software has been written to run on ARM powered computers running RISC OS.
+This software is designed for computers running RISC OS.
 The title and icon of each program are linked to the relevant Zip archive for download.
 On RISC OS computers Zip archives may be opened using SparkPlug, SparkFS (commercial) or Infozip.
 You can see full-size versions of some of the screen shots by clicking on the thumbnail images.

 This program provides a WIMP interface to the GNU command-line utilities sed and awk.
 Awk is a data-driven programming language, the basic function of which is to search files for lines (or other units of text) that contain certain patterns.
 Sed (Stream EDitor) is an earlier UNIX utility for parsing text files and applying textual transformations to a sequential stream of data.